NinjaBearStudioTech/Documentation/Writerside/topics/input/architecture/ipt_input_buffer.md

 This is particularly useful in combat systems where players might press keys during animations that cannot be interrupted, yet the game should still register these inputs to ensure responsiveness.

+> **Animation Compatibility**
+>
+> The Input Buffer Anim Notify State can only be used in **Animation Montages**.
+This ensures full compatibility with
+> the Ability System Component, and montages that might be played, and also scaled by it.
+{style="note"}

 ## Input Buffer Design